Past Progressive in Spanish: What It Is, How and When to Use It and More

 Estudiaba inglés porque quería ser profesor.
 (I would study/used to study English because I wanted to be a professor.)

-2. Use the past progressive for ongoing action in specific situations that took place at a particular moment in time:
+2. Use the past progressive for an ongoing action in specific situations that took place at a particular moment in time:

 And as always, happy learning!